mainkoon81/Study-02-AB-Testing/README.md

 ### B. one sample Non-Parametric: `Sign-test`
 It is also called the **`Binominal Sign-test`** with `p=0.5`.
- - This Non-parametric test is based on ranks of the data samples, and test the hypotheses relating to quantiles of the probability distribution representing the population from which the data are drawn.
-Specifically, the test concern the population median`η` where `P(obv <= η) = 0.5`
+ - This Non-parametric test is based on ranks of the data samples, and test the hypotheses relating to quantiles of the probability distribution representing the population distribution from which the data are drawn.
+Specifically, the test concerns the population median`η` where `P(obv <= η) = 0.5`
  - The sign test is considered a weaker test because it tests the pair value below or above the **median** and **it does not measure the pair difference**.
  - One-Sided test
    - Its **test statistics `S`** is the count of observed data points(SIGNS) that corresponds `H1:Alternative Hypothesis`.
 Since the test statistic is expected to follow a binomial distribution, the standard binomial test is used to calculate significance.